 The mission of the Accessibility Services Office at Hopkinsville Community College is to ensure individuals with documented disabilities equal access to all educational opportunities under the guidelines of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
 The office provides a variety of assistive services, which are tailored to individual student needs.

 The Accessibility Services Coordinator serves as a liaison between you and your instructor.
-You may request accommodations through the Accessibility Services Office, located on the Hopkinsville Campus in the Administration Building, Room 115.
-If you attend classes at the Fort Campbell Campus, the Accessibility Services Coordinator and the Fort Campbell Campus Director will coordinate a meeting at your convenience.
+You may request accommodations through the Accessibility Services Office, located on the Hopkinsville Campus in the Administration Building, Room 205.
+The same process applies to students who attend classes at the Fort Campbell Campus.

 The process of receiving accommodations through Accessibility Services involves a few simple steps: